SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-01-17-how-i-prospected-my-girlfriend.md

 After patiently waiting next to my phone for half hour, I decided to occupy my mind with meaningless activities.
 I went to work, I performed stand-up, I hung out with friends.
 Finally after a long wait, I got the message “Hi.”
 This was incredible.
 Something about me and my message triggered her enough to want to talk to me.
 Now what?

+Build Your Value
+“I got so caught in in getting her attention that I forgot to create the interest I needed to make her return any of my affection.
+Once you have a prospect's attention you need to do something with it.
+Build the value.”
+Seeing this message I knew I couldn’t respond “Hi” it would kill the conversation, but I also couldn’t ask her about her work in the Education space (when I meant digging, I also researched her LinkedIn).
+I knew that whatever I say, it needs to help me lead to an in person meet.
+So I went back to the drawing board, I began to note down everything types of post she liked, types of post she posted, types of events she attended, basically I studied her for about 2 hours.
+I wanted to make sure my next few messages showed that I had common interests as her and that we would be very compatible together.
+But after all that digging I noticed she was a very direct person or so I thought.
+Sometimes you can misconstrued messages and posts.
+“Hey I see you’re in NYC and love comedy because I searched your instagram.
+Would you like to see me perform Saturday?”
+To which she replied, “How about we get to know each other first.
+How do I know you aren’t dangerous or a creep.
+I think before we take time out of our day to meet, we should take here for a while to see if there is chemistry.
+This way we aren’t wasting each others time.”
+To which I replied, “Damn, I guess I can reschedule your murder to another time.”
+To my defense I thought this would be funny, she did not.
+But to her better judgement, she didn’t hold that against me.

+After constant messaging back and forth I started to see a pattern arise, the more we spoke the more I got to know her and the more comfortable I began to feel.
+We had a lot of common interests, both of us loved comedy, we both wanted large families, have a very similar upbringing, both have older siblings, have similar life goals and more importantly both of us think Hasan should play Aladdin and I should play Abu.
+After a few days, I asked her out again and she obliged.
+Going back through my conversation with her, I noticed that when I carefully prospected this random girl my chances of landing a date with her dramatically increased.
+Now I am no longer sending generic messages to every woman.
+I am now carefully crafting messages to those girls I believe would be of interest to me.
+One of the reason she decided to go out with me was because she felt more comfortable with me, also she felt that this could be a partnership that would be mutually beneficial.
+All of my sales I ever made was due to this fact as well, the potential client vibed with me, I gave them a sense of comfort.
+Then the product I pitched after getting to know them felt as if this was something they would benefit from and so they bought.